Origin and History

 King's Colour: Union with its centre decorated with a coronet and three white feathers.
 The regiment number "XXIII" in Roman gold numerals in the upper left corner.

 Regimental Colour: Dark blue field with its centre decorated with a coronet and three white feathers with the motto "Ich Dien" (I serve).
 The Union in the upper left corner with the regiment number "XXIII" in Roman gold numerals in its centre.
-The three other corners had the following decorations: a red dragon in a blue circle, a rising sun and a coronet with three white feathers.
+The three other corners had the following decorations: a rising sun, a coronet with three white feathers and a red dragon in a blue circle.